Abdullah00110/Flask-Blog/README.md

 ## Contribution

 We welcome contributions from the community!
 Feel free to fork the repository, create a new branch, and submit a pull request.
-Please ensure your code adheres to the project's coding standards and includes appropriate tests.
+Please ensure your code follows the project's coding standards and includes the appropriate tests.

 ## License